mmgrant73/progress-circle/readme.md

 	  </body>
 	</html>

-'

-###There are 8 properties (7 attributes and the innerHTML) that you can use to customize this element.
+### There are 8 properties (7 attributes and the innerHTML) that you can use to customize this element.

 1. total - Is the total number of section for the progressbar.
 The max number
 2. current - Is the current status of the progressbar thus if it's set to 4 and total to 10 then the progress bar would be 40% filled